buildbuddy-io/buildbuddy/docs/config-flags.md

 - `--listen` The interface that BuildBuddy will listen on.
 Defaults to 0.0.0.0 (all interfaces)
 - `--port` The port to listen for HTTP traffic on.
 Defaults to 8080.
 - `--grpc_port` The port to listen for gRPC traffic on.
 Defaults to 1985.
+- `--monitoring_port` The port to listen for Prometheus metrics requests on.
+Defaults to 9090.

 ## Configuration options as flags